treycarp/android-exercise/README.md

 # android-exercise
-Navigate to each app folder for exercise instructions and solutions
+Navigate to each branch for exercise instructions and solutions